 Nothing can be received immediately after creating a new payment channel, as ‘room’ for incoming funds has to be made by spending some funds first.
 A payment channel can be thought of as a full bottle of water: in order to pour something in one first has to pour something out.

-Every payment request is disposable, they can’t be fulfilled multiple times.
+Every payment request is disposable, they can’t be fulfilled twice.
 So you will need to issue a new individual payment request for every incoming payment you wish to receive.

-Your Lightning wallet needs to be online in order to receive funds.
+Wallet needs to be online in order to receive off-chain funds.

 Next: Recovering lost balance